groundwalkertw/Google-Sheet-DB/README.md

 # Google-Sheet-DB
 Seriously, don't use Google sheet as a database.
+You're gonna hate yourself.